EvelioMorales/Terraform-Dev-environment-Azure/README.md

 ```bash
 terraform init
 ```
 This will initialize a local backend which will store the state in VS code.

+# Resource Group

 Next I will add a resource group that will have the name for the resource group, location of where the resource group will be deployed and any tag I would like to use for billing purposes:

 ```terraform
 resource "azurerm_resource_group" "mtc-rg" {